 Using technological solutions to deter violence

 To help enact Bill C-3in a healthcare setting to protect healthcare staff, there are technological solutions that can be implemented now.
-If a nurse, doctor, or other health care worker experiences a threat to their safety or violence, staff duress alarm systems give workers the capability to call for help.
+If a nurse, doctor, or other health care worker experiences a threat to their safety or violence, staff safety systems give workers the capability to call for help.

 The GuardRFID real-time location systems (RTLS) solution enables health care staff who are threatened to call for assistance by pressing a button on a discrete tag.
 ID badge-style personal tags are designed for both comfort and system adoption.